 West Branch Otter River

 The weather in late-May 2021 turned beautiful and the urge for Type 2 Fun was strong, so I checked my map and hatched a plan: I'd paddle the West Branch Otter River and bike back to my truck!
-The river's level was high after recent rains and lingering meltwater filtering its way out of the hills.
+The river's level was high after recent rains and lingering snowmelt filtering its way out of the hills.
 Perfect conditions for this rugged, backwoods river.

 I began my journey at Pike Lake Road near Alston.
 The river then descended into familiar territory, with thickets of alders full of spiders for miles.
 Nothing out of the ordinary for a Misery Paddle Tour, right?
 The high water levels helped push me along over rock beds and Class I rapids.
 The fast current even made blasting through brush enjoyable – I just had to duck my head to the deck and plow straight through!
 That fast current worked against me when it came to dodging log jams and sneaking under challenge logs (those that are just barely navigable without getting out of my kayak).
 At times the currents pushed me perilously close to beaver-sharpened spears.
 The fight to not be impaled, capsized by strong flows, and submerged in a strainer was intense.